We are an international health research institute based in Dhaka, Bangladesh.

 She is also an Associate Professor at the James P. Grant School of Public Health, BRAC University and an Adjunct Faculty at the Department of Public Health, North South University, Bangladesh and teaches health research methods.
 She also worked at the University of Hawaii, USA for a short period of time.

 She has obtained her medical degree from Dhaka University, Bangladesh.
 She has a Postgraduate Diploma in Primary Health Care and Master of Medical Science Degree from the University of Western Australia.
 She has a PhD in Sociology from the University of Hawaii, USA.
 She has received a number of fellowships and awards, namely, Demographic and Health Survey (DHS) fellowship in Population and Reproductive Health, Population Reference Bureau (PRB) Fellowship for Population Policy Program, East West Center Degree Fellowship, Australian Development Aid (AusAID) Fellowship and Dr John W. Sellors’ In Memoriam Award.
 She has published more than 40 research articles and reports based on her work.

-Ms Catherine Spencer is Acting Chief Operating Officer at icddr,b and Principal Communications Lead.
+Ms Catherine Spencer is Principal Communications Lead at icddr,b.
 She was previously the Chief Executive Army Families Federation in the United Kingdom and has held a wide variety of board level appointments.

 Catherine is an experienced communications professional with a background in publishing.
 She has more than 10 years’ experience in senior leadership roles, working in the United Kingdom and internationally.
 She holds a BA degree in History and Anthropology, a Post-Graduate Diploma in Research Methodology and is in the process of completing her MBA.